Water pollution in New Zealand: Taranaki

 In Taranaki, there are 1400 dairy sheds where the dairy effluent drains into streams instead of being sprayed to land, according to data from Taranaki Regional Council's 2012 State of the Environment report.
 In 2012, the president of the New Zealand Freshwater Sciences Society expressed surprise at the number of consented dairy discharges to streams, given most other regional councils prosecute dairy farmers who allow dairy effluent to enter waterways.
 In 2019, Taranaki Regional Council reported that freshwater quality had deteriorated, with only two of the fifteen sites tested meeting the standards for swimmability.

 Waikato

 The Waikato has had a long history of dairy farming and has some of the most productive soils in the country.
 Water quality, especially as shown by the indicators of conductivity and pH, in the Waikato region is deteriorating.

 The Waikato River has a high level of pollution due to various point and non-point sources.

 West Coast

 The West Coast receives a high rainfall so any potential pollution will be diluted to some degree.

-Until recently untreated sewerage was being discharged into the Grey River but government funding was made available to build a sewerage treatment plant.
+Until recently untreated sewage was being discharged into the Grey River but government funding was made available to build a sewage treatment plant.